Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 to get out of the place where she has had the last contact with her baby.

-with being locked up and looks forward to going down with the other girls she sees from the window playing netball after work.
+terms with being locked up and looks forward to going down with the other girls she sees from the window playing netball after

-incessantly and is hardly able to communicate.
-My mind sees her standing still as though she is in a vortex and when the psychiatrist
+weeps incessantly and is hardly able to communicate.
+My mind sees her standing still as though she is in a vortex and when

-asks her to tell what is happening she is unable to speak.
-During these sessions she gets such intense pains in her head,
+the psychiatrist asks her to tell what is happening she is unable to speak.
+During these sessions she gets such intense pains

-and my head feels this as well and feels as though her head and my head is about to explode.
-I come out of therapy unable
+in her head, and my head feels this as well and feels as though her head and my head is about to explode.
+I come out of therapy

 Looking back, I now see the effect of the solitary confinement, not only the imprisonment but the deliberate